-It’s something every doctor or office manager hates to hear—a valued employee has submitted their notice.
-This is especially true during these trying times of COVID-19.
-Employee turnover is far more costly to practices than most office managers realize.
+It’s something every doctor or office manager hates to hear—a valued staff member has submitted their notice.
+This was especially true during the COVID-19 pandemic.
+Employee turnover is far more costly to healthcare organizations than most office managers realize.
 Studies show that the loss of a single employee can cost around 150% of the employee’s annual salary.
 Multiply that by the number of employees you lose each year and the number can quickly become astronomical.

 Beyond the financial impact, general productivity takes a big hit as other employees are required to take over extra duties during the process of hiring and training a replacement.
 But perhaps the most detrimental aspect of employee turnover is the impact it has on your patients.
-In this era of high patient demands, patients want a practice where they know their healthcare team.
-So much of modern patient care is about the relationships that have been built between patients and their provider.
+In this era of increasing consumer demands and expectations, patients want a practice where they know their healthcare professionals.
+So much of modern patient care is about the relationships that have been built between patients and their providers.
 When employees leave, these relationships are damaged.

-4. Cross train employees—One of the worst things about when a team member leaves is losing their knowledge.
+One of the worst things about when a team member leaves is losing their knowledge.
 This is especially true if that person was the only one who had that knowledge.
-For example, if only that one person really knew how to use your patient management system, there will be a lot of pain during training.
-Cross training employees may mean that every few weeks you have people trade off on duties.
-At least two people need to know the ins and outs of every system.
+For example, if only that one person really knew how to use your patient communications solution, there would be a lot of pain during training.
+Cross-training employees may mean that every few weeks, you have people rotate duties.
+At least two people need to know the ins and outs of every office system.
 In addition, you should keep an up-to-date list of all passwords.